tqvarnst/loginmodule/README.md

 # Example of Simple login module
 I created this example on behalf of a customer that uses the REST interface for JBoss BPM Suite.
 This login module allows a intermediate server use the REST interface as a particular user, but with a hardcoded password.

+Make sure you have JBoss EAP maven repos configured.....

+1. Build the project with maven mvn clean install

 1. Replace or add a login module to the configuration of JBoss BPM Suite (e.g. $JBOSS_HOME/standalone/configuration/standalone.xml)
    <security-domain name="other" cache-type="default">
                <authentication>